jellyfin/jellyfin-roku/README.md

 ## Getting Started

+You can install the Jellyfin BETA Roku App by clicking [here](https://my.roku.com/add/jellyfinbeta)

+## Developing The Jellyfin Roku App
-Follow the steps below to install the app on your personal Roku device
+Follow the steps below to install the app on your personal Roku device for development.

 ### Developer Mode